Healthy living

 Measles is a highly contagious and potentially life-threatening illness which is common in many countries outside of Australia.
 There are currently a number of measles outbreaks occurring overseas.
 Visit Smartraveller for more information on individual country advice.

-Measles is a vaccine-preventable disease but you need to have 2 doses of the measles vaccine to be protected.
+Measles is a vaccine-preventable disease but you need to have 2 doses of the measles vaccine to be optimally protected.
 Recent measles cases in WA have been traced back to people who travelled overseas and had only received one dose of the measles vaccine.

 Planning to get pregnant?